The Future of Gender and Gender Equality Online

 Dr. Emma Björner is a Researcher at the Department of Business Administration, the School of Business, Economics and Law, University of Gothenburg, and Senior expert at the International Organisation for Knowledge Economy and Enterprise Development (IKED).
 Her research centres on marketing, branding, place development, tourism, food, entrepreneurship, policy and media.

-Achilleas Karadimitriou, Department of Communications and Media Studies – National and Kapodistrian University of Athens
+Achilleas Karadimitriou, National and Kapodistrian University of Athens, Greece

 Karadimitriou is a Researcher, Adjunct Lecturer, and is working as journalist/fact-checker for check4facts.gr, headed by the National Centre for Social Research.
 He has participated in various European research programmes.
 His publications focus on broadcasting policy, news media and social media framing, journalism professionalism/practices in the context of the platformised era.